-What Can a Handyman Do in Boundary, Idaho?
+What Can a Handyman Do Without a License in Boundary, Idaho?

 Idaho does not have a general “state contractor license” for most general construction/handyman work; instead, Idaho regulates certain trades (especially electrical and plumbing) at the state level, and most jobsite rules are enforced through local building permits and inspections.
 A handyman in Boundary typically needs (1) a city business license (if operating inside city limits), (2) any required state trade license for regulated work (electrical/plumbing/HVAC specialty work), and (3) to pull permits when the local building department requires them—even if no state contractor license is needed.